 This is especially troubling, and even dangerous, for people with allergies, asthma, and other breathing difficulties.
 In the worst case, you could face Sick Building Syndrome, when large numbers of building occupants report unexplained illnesses.

-Ask your NYC HVAC service provider about filters with a MERV rating of 10 to 12 to minimize pollen and other allergens.
+Ask your NYC HVAC service provider about HEPA filters to minimize pollen and other allergens.

 Related Article: Could Your New York HVAC System Be Making You Sick?

 Don’t forget to change the filters frequently during allergy season